 7. Pompano Beach

-Pompano Beach is one of the beaches located on the coast of the Atlantic Ocean.
+Pompano Beach is one of the most beautiful beaches in Miami.
 More precisely, it sits to the north of Fort Lauderdale.
 The beach itself belongs to Broward County, Florida, and the name Pompano is taken from the name of a fish found on the Atlantic Coast.
 Most people who have heard of this place know it as “the Heart of the Gold Coast”.
 One of the best surf spots you will find here is on Second Street.
 The waves are quite fast but it is a dream for surfers of all levels.
 Don’t worry if you are a new surfer, because you’ll still be able to ride some of the waves here.

 Address: Broward County, Florida, United States